shilaan/personal-website/content/authors/admin/_index.md

 greeting: alzahawi::shilaan()
 ---

-I'm an incoming [**Assistant Professor of Management**](https://mays.tamu.edu/departments/management/) in the Mays Business School at Texas A&M University.
+I'm an [**Assistant Professor of Management**](https://mays.tamu.edu/departments/management/) in the Mays Business School at Texas A&M University.
 Prior to my academic appointment at Mays, I was a PhD Candidate in [**Organizational Behavior**](https://www.gsb.stanford.edu/programs/phd/fields/organizational-behavior) at the Stanford Graduate School of Business and a [**Data Science Scholar**](https://datascience.stanford.edu/programs/stanford-data-science-scholars-program) at Stanford Data Science.

 I'm interested in Organizational Behavior, with a special interest in Leadership and Managing Groups and Teams.
 In addition to my substantive work in Organizational Behavior, I'm interested in meta-science and research methods.
 My favorite letter in the alphabet is <i class="fab fa-r-project" aria-hidden="true" style="color:#035AA6"></i>, and I am weirdly evangelical about it.
 In my free time, I enjoy hot yoga, deadlifting, hiking, and taking board games much too seriously.